-- 621.4 If the number without FIS points is too great, the Jury must divide them into several groups.
+If the number without FIS points is too great, the Jury must divide them into several groups.
 In this case, each nation announces the groups to which it wishes its competitors to belong.
 Each group is then drawn separately.
 The Jury should whenever possible, take into account the observations made during the official Downhill training and must divide the competitors from several nations fairly between the groups without FIS points.
-As a rule, each nation who has entered competitors without FIS points puts one competitor into the first group of competitors without FIS points. - 621.5 The Jury has the right to change the starting order if they consider the condition of the course warrants it. - 621.6 The draw must take place on the day before the race.
-For night races, the draw must take place at the latest before noon on the race day. - 621.7 The first group and the groups without FIS Points in Downhill training must be drawn every day. - 621.8 The draw (first group and groups without FIS points) must be held in a team captains' meeting.A double draw is recommended with a simultaneous draw of the start number and the name of the competitor.
+As a rule, each nation who has entered competitors without FIS points puts one competitor into the first group of competitors without FIS points.

+- The Jury has the right to change the starting order if they consider the condition of the course warrants it. - The draw must take place on the day before the race.
+For night races, the draw must take place at the latest before noon on the race day. - The first group and the groups without FIS Points in Downhill training must be drawn every day. - The draw (first group and groups without FIS points) must be held in a team captains' meeting.

+A double draw is recommended with a simultaneous draw of the start number and the name of the competitor.

-621.9 The Jury can allow a draw assisted by a computer.
+The Jury may allow a computer-assisted draw.
 A representative of each nation is required to sign the team entry at the team captains' meeting before the draw is conducted by computer.